emmycodingawards/cpp-logic/NOTES.md

 - Linked List/Bitfield are updated based on correctness
 - User is taken to next question if correct or taken back if there have been too many incorrect answers inputted

-# Topics to Test:
+# Questions (in order)
-0. C++ Logic Intro
+0. C++ Logic Intro [DONE]
-1. Cout backward arrows [DONE]
+1. Cin statements [DONE]
-2. Cin backward arrows  [DONE]
+2. Cout statements [DONE]
 3. Missing semicolon [DONE]
+4. Magic [DONE]
+5. Single equal in if statement [DONE]
+6. Correct way of writing for loops [DONE]

+- CONTINUE listing in order as we go:
-4. Missing semicolon after class
+- Missing semicolon after class
-5. Extra semicolon after a for loop
+- Extra semicolon after a for loop
-6. Single equal in if statement [DONE]
-7. Dereferencing a null pointer
+- Dereferencing a null pointer
-8. Single | and & in if statements
+- Single | and & in if statements
-9. Caret operator
+- Caret operator
-10. Undeclared functions
+- Undeclared functions
-11. Variable scoping issue
+- Variable scoping issue
-12. Incorrect pointer/function operator
+- Incorrect pointer/function operator
-13. Improper sytanx for a for loop [DONE]
+- Improper sytanx for a for loop [DONE]
-14. Improper array initialization
+- Improper array initialization
-15. Loss of data
+- Loss of data
-16. Using one too many or too few parentheses
+- Using one too many or too few parentheses
-17. Magic [DONE]